 Archbishop Francis C. Spataro OCR

 The Revd.
 Deacon M.R.
 Salguero

 Meeting at Avda.
 Juan de Garay 1623, Ciudad Autónoma de Buenos Aires, Argentina

 Holy Communion Service: 1st, 2nd and 3rd Sundays of the Month.
 4th Sunday – Matins and Sermon / Morning Prayer with Anglican plain chant (BCP 1662 in English / 1928 in Spanish).
 Bible Studies: 2nd Tuesday of the month.

 ST GEORGE’S CHAPEL

 Jardim Sandra São Paulo – SP,

 The Very Revd.
 Benny Freilow, Vicar-General

-In addition, occasional services take place at a number of churches and other places of worship, sometimes in collaboration with other denominations.
+The work is directed towards the unchurched and towards Traditional Anglicans who are not otherwise served by a parish.
+Occasional services take place at a number of churches and other places of worship, sometimes in collaboration with other denominations.